Security For Bikes

 The setup above could be improved, slightly, by securing the front wheel/the wheels of the other bikes with a D-lock or another/longer chain, but if the wheels are not particularly valuable, this is generally not a high priority.
 Bikes that do have high-value components can warrant additional security and are more likely to require something like a Protector 13mm chain as the main defence.

-Another option, albeit harder to install, could be to fit a Torc ground anchor a to gain a higher level of deterrent if the shed is sitting on concrete, or if you don't mind the extra effort of laying fresh concrete.
+Another option, albeit harder to install, could be to fit a Torc ground anchor or an alternative Sold Secure approved ground anchor to gain a higher level of deterrent if the shed is sitting on concrete or if you don't mind the extra effort of laying fresh concrete.
 A ground-fitted anchor can also be harder to use in a bicycle store as they are at ground level and the frame of the bike is significantly higher.
 This can also mean that a longer chain will be required.
+The Metal Shed Shackle avoids these issues through being mounted at a more appropriate height within the shed.

 Metal Bike Shed Tip #3: Use a good quality chain and lock and use them properly!